The Ins and Outs of Tipping On a Cruise

 Cruise gratuities are collected whether you prepay them before your cruise or once onboard.

-Prepaid gratuities mean you’re all set before stepping on the ship.
 Why do we love this?
-It’s straightforward – you sort out your thank-yous early, so once you’re onboard, it’s all about the cruise life, no bills hanging over your head.
+It’s straightforward – you sort it out early, so it’s all about the cruise life, no additional charges or surprises once you’re onboard.
 It’s great for budgeting and locking in those gratuity rates, so there are no surprises if they decide to hike the prices before you set sail.

 On the flip side, onboard gratuities allow you to pay while onboard.
 The charges accumulate on your onboard account, which are charged to your credit card on file and are settled before disembarking the cruise ship.